itsee-birmingham/standalone_collation_editor/README.md

 #### Changes required to Python services

 - The collation service requirements have been simplified a lot in this release.
-Instead of having to unpack all of the data received from the javascript the collation service can now just pass it on to the collation editor python code.
+Instead of having to unpack all of the data received from the JavaScript the collation service can now just pass it on to the collation editor python code.
 If you need to make changes at this stage you can still do so but if that is not necessary then the code can be much simpler.
 The minimum required code is provided as an example in the description of the collation service above.
 - An new service is required to apply settings and is described above in the Python/Server Services section under Settings Applier.
-It is called from the new javascript services function ```applySettings()``` (also documented above).
+It is called from the new JavaScript services function ```applySettings()``` (also documented above).

 #### Exporter changes which may need action in inherited classes